sigtm/sketch-style-libraries/README.md

 <a href="http://bit.ly/SketchRunnerWebsite"><img src="http://bit.ly/RunnerBadgeBlue" width="160" height="41"></a>

 The easiest way to install Style Libraries is via Sketch Runner.
-Otherwise, you can clone this repo or grab the [latest release](https://github.com/sigtm/sketch-style-libraries/releases/latest)) and double click the `.sketchplugin` file to install it manually. s
+Otherwise, you can clone this repo or grab the [latest release](https://github.com/sigtm/sketch-style-libraries/releases/latest)) and double click the `.sketchplugin` file to install it manually.

 ## What it does

 Existing styles are updated (matched by name), and missing ones are added.

+If you've placed symbols from a library, it will be selected by default in the library list.
+If you've used multiple libraries, the most heavily used one will be selected.

-*NOTE:* I only came across zeroheight's [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check that one out too and see which one fits your workflow best.
-Library Styles Sync appears to grab all styles from any library you have placed a symbol from, while mine lets you pick one from a list.
+*NOTE:* I only came across [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check it out and see which one fits your workflow best.
+That one pulls all styles from any library you have placed a symbol from, while mine lets you confirm the library you want to sync from first.

 So a bit more control, but adding an additional step.
-Beyond that, they do the same thing :)
+Beyond that, they do the same thing.

-So if you use an iOS/Android library for device mockups but dont want its styles added to your project files, or if you want to import styles without/before placing any symbols, this plugin might come in handy.
-Otherwise, Library Styles Sync might be quicker for you.
+So if you've used multiple libraries (adding generic iOS components for example) but dont want all their styles added to your project files, this plugin might come in handy.
+Or if you want to import styles without/before placing any symbols.
+Otherwise, Library Styles Sync might be just a smidge more instant for you :)

 ## Acknowledgements